← Insights & Guides · 11 min read

 For most exploratory, evaluative, and diagnostic research, yes.
 AI interviews capture richer signal at comparable cost and speed.
 Surveys remain better suited for large-scale quantitative tracking, regulatory compliance, and simple binary measurement where statistical significance across tens of thousands of respondents is required.

 AI interviewers adapt follow-up questions in real time based on each participant's responses, making satisficing and straight-lining virtually impossible.
 Participants engage in natural conversation rather than clicking through grids, which produces more thoughtful and honest answers.
-User Intuition maintains 98% participant satisfaction across its 4M+ global panel.
+User Intuition runs these interviews across a 4M+ global panel and is rated 5/5 on G2 and Capterra.

 Yes.
 AI-moderated interviews are particularly effective for B2B because they adapt to specialized terminology and can probe complex decision-making processes.
 User Intuition supports 50+ languages and can recruit from niche professional panels.
 Behavioral analytics and social listening also apply to B2B, though community-based methods can be harder to recruit for in specialized industries.